mehdisafari77/Shop-Stripe/README.md

 # Shop-Stripe
-A Fullstack E-commerce website where users can view products, add products to their cart and checkout with stripe.
+A Fullstack E-commerce website where users can view products, add products to their cart and checkout with stripe, using context API, for state management.

 ## Deployed Link
 https://shop-stripe-mehdi.herokuapp.com/